mlainez/p4-roadbook/roadbook.md

 Notice than in the previous examples, I didn't talk about the "colors" or how perfect the font needs to be.
 I was talking about "usability".
 Anybody can ship a feature that just works, but it takes effort to ship a feature that is clear and straightforward to use.

-So during your first iterations, it's ok to not to have a great design with an amazing color palette and a beautiful, but it is not ok to have features that your customer don't understand.
+So during your first iterations, it's ok to not to have a great design with an amazing color palette and a beautiful fonts, but it is not ok to have features that your customer don't understand.

 #### Build incrementally